Southsea Castle is now in its winter season, meaning the museum is closed to visitors until next year. However, The Courtyard remains open year round.

 By bus: The nearest bus stop to Southsea Castle is on Palmerston Road.
 It’s operated by First Bus on the 3 and 18 routes, and Stagecoach on the 23.
 These bus stops are a 0.5 mile walk from the castle, along Palmerston Road and Avenue de Caen.

-Summer season: April – September
+Summer season: April – October Winter season: November – March

 Throughout the winter season, Southsea Castle’s courtyard is open as above, but the rest of the castle – including the ramparts and the keep – is closed.
+The last day of opening for 2021 will be 31 October.

 The Courtyard Cafe (located inside the castle) is open throughout the year.